sferlix/frankAllSkyCam/README.md

 moon.png is used to show the moon-phase as picture on the allsky image.

-Of course, you can personalize your logo.png and compass.png
+logo.png and compass.png are self explicatory and you may sobstitute it with your favourite logo and compass.

 Now you just need to configure your preferences.
 See below.